ermshiperete/DigitaleBriefwahl/Readme.md

 However, for computer-savy people who distrust the tool it is still possible to save the ballot and the public key of the election commission and do the encryption for themselves.

+## Documentation

+The detailed documentation can be found in the [wiki](https://github.com/ermshiperete/DigitaleBriefwahl/wiki).

 ## Configuration

 Create a `wahl.ini` file with a section `Wahlen` that lists the different elections, giving the name